Mrian07/Proyeksi/docs/release-notes/11-3-0/README.md

 ## Create backup from web interface

-Users now have the option to **create backups of their OpenProject installation** directly via the web interface. the backup can be triggered via Administration -> Backup.
+Users now have the option to **create backups of their ProyeksiApp installation** directly via the web interface. the backup can be triggered via Administration -> Backup.
 They will receive an email notification with the link to download the backup files with an additional authentication (username/password + 2FA).